Ebeid/DevRepoTracker/README.md

 - If you encounter database connection issues, ensure your PostgreSQL server is running and the connection details in `.env` are correct
 - For webhook-related issues, check the GitHub repository's webhook settings and ensure the secret matches
 - Make sure your application is accessible from GitHub's webhook service if you're testing locally (you may need to use a service like ngrok)
+- When using Docker, make sure ports 5000 and 5432 are not already in use

+## Docker Troubleshooting
+- If the app container fails to start, check the logs with `docker-compose logs app`
+- If the database connection fails, ensure the database container is running with `docker-compose ps`
+- To reset the database, remove the volumes with `docker-compose down -v` and start again

 ## Environment Variables Reference
 - `DATABASE_URL`: PostgreSQL connection string